eminbugrasaral/unicode-slugify-latin/README.md

 - ğ -> g
 - Ğ -> G

-## Extra Parameters
+## New parameters after this fork

-- replace_turkish: Replace common Turkish latin letters to be replaced with similar ascii representation.
+- replace_latin: Replace common Latin letters to be replaced with similar ascii representation.
 - unicode_pairs: You can give a dictionary of unicode characters with their replacement values.
 Like: {u'\xe9', 'e'} - é will be replaced with e

 ## TODO

-- Tests for Turkish hack is missing.
+- Tests for Latin hack is missing.

 ## Sponsors